allainmoulet/ikats-datamodel/README.md

   * TimeSeries (used by [ikats-ingestion](https://github.com/IKATS/ikats-ingestion) but not by [ikats-pyalgo](https://github.com/IKATS/ikats-pyalgo) which has its own connector)

- Resources can be accessed through an HTTP API, including IKATS operators dealing with non temporal data :
+ Resources can be accessed through an HTTP API, including IKATS operators dealing with non temporal data.

+ List of java operators at the moment :
+ (see <a href="https://github.com/IKATS/ikats-pyalgo">python operators</a> for other operators provided in IKATS)

  ## Dataset Preparation

  > ### Import Export